jcrood/gangway/docs/google.md

 audience: "923798723208-9pq62pkrnbhumipnqs4v0a1iu7ij01fo.apps.googleusercontent.com"

 # Where to redirect back to.
 This should be a URL
-# Where gangway is reachable.
+# Where gangly is reachable.
 Cannot be a raw IP address.
 Must be a valid TLD.
 redirectUrl: "https://url.kuberneters.cluster.com/callback"

 # Used to specify the scope of the requested authorisation in OAuth.